laravel/docs/cashier-paddle.md

         // ...
     }

 You may also determine if a user has canceled their subscription, but are still on their "grace period" until the subscription fully expires.
 For example, if a user cancels a subscription on March 5th that was originally scheduled to expire on March 10th, the user is on their "grace period" until March 10th.
-Note that the `subscribed` method still returns `true` during this time:
+In addition, the `subscribed` method will still return `true` during this time:

     if ($user->subscription()->onGracePeriod()) {
         // ...